In vitro fertilisation: United States

 In the United States, overall availability of IVF in 2005 was 2.5 IVF physicians per 100,000 population, and utilisation was 236 IVF cycles per 100,000.
 126 procedures are performed per million people per year.
 Utilisation highly increases with availability and IVF insurance coverage, and to a significant extent also with percentage of single persons and median income.
 In the US, an average cycle, from egg retrieval to embryo implantation, costs $12,400, and insurance companies that do cover treatment, even partially, usually cap the number of cycles they pay for.
 As of 2015, more than 1 million babies had been born utilising IVF technologies.

-The cost of IVF rather reflects the costliness of the underlying healthcare system than the regulatory or funding environment, and ranges, on average for a standard IVF cycle and in 2006 United States dollars, between $12,500 in the United States to $4,000 in Japan.
-In Ireland, IVF costs around €4,000, with fertility drugs, if required, costing up to €3,000.
-The cost per live birth is highest in the United States ($41,000) and United Kingdom ($40,000) and lowest in Scandinavia and Japan (both around $24,500).
+In the US, as of September 2023, 21 states and the District of Columbia had passed laws for fertility insurance coverage.
+In 15 of those jurisdictions, some level of IVF coverage is included, and in 17, some fertility preservation services are included.
+Eleven states require coverage for both fertility preservation and IVF: Colorado, Connecticut, Delaware, Maryland, Maine, New Hampshire, New Jersey, New York, Rhode Island, Utah, and Washington D.C.
+The states that have infertility coverage laws are Arkansas, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Hampshire, New Jersey, New York, Ohio, Rhode Island, Texas, Utah, and West Virginia.
+As of July 2023, New York was reportedly the only state Medicaid program to cover IVF.
+These laws differ by state but many require an egg be fertilised with sperm from a spouse and that in order to be covered you must show you cannot become pregnant through penile-vaginal sex.
+These requirements are not possible for a same-sex couple to meet.

 Many fertility clinics in the United States limit the upper age at which people are eligible for IVF to 50 or 55 years.
 These cut-offs make it difficult for people older than fifty-five to utilise the procedure.